RishiP2004/GameHub/README.md

 This project is to learn Node and React.

-Fun little game being made for user vs AI or Player using Node, React, SQLite, Express, Axios and Knex
+Fun little game for user vs AI or Player using
+Node, React, SQLite, Express, Axios and Knex

 Features